szgula/UofG_Robotics_TDP/docs/Basic_Actions/Go_Around_Point.md

   <img src="../../Images/GoAroundAPoint.png">
 </p>
 <p align="center">
-The figure shows the derivation of the formula using simalarity of triangles.
+<b>Figure</b>The derivation of the formula using simalarity of triangles.
 </p>